nicfv/npm/README.md

 ## User Feedback

 Are you using any one of these packages in your project?
-Please share your story to <npm@nicfv.com> to have it featured on this website!
+Please share your story to <npm@nicfv.com> to have it featured on this website or participate in a case study!